KamyabSaberi/githubtraining/project.md

 `git show -2 <file name> `to track the last version

 How to bring changes from remote to the local git pull
 You need to use git pull if you are collaborating or remotely you modified the document

+### Collaborating

+git clone <ssh key> to copy the data to your own folder (note: This should not be your own project folder, so make a separate folder not in your git-folder to avoid problems)

+Make the changes and save

+and then do a git status (adds and commits) and git push to update the other persons remote repository.